Islington Church Act 1750

 The Islington Church Act 1750 (24 Geo.
 2. c.
 15) was an act of the Parliament of Great Britain.

 Purpose of the act

 According to its long title, the purpose of the act was to enable the parishioners of the parish of Saint Mary, Islington, in the County of Middlesex, to rebuild the church of the said parish.

 The church of St Mary the Virgin is situated in Upper Street, Islington.
 A church has stood on this site since the twelfth century.
 The original church was re-built in 1483, 1754 and finally in 1956.

+The 1754 rebuild was designed by Lancelot Dowbiggin, a London joiner, and the old church was demolished in 1751 by contractor Samuel Steemson, who brought down the tower using explosives.
+The new church, consecrated on 26 May 1754, was a plain brick rectangle with stone quoins and dressings, described as not strictly conforming to any particular architectural style.
+A Portland stone portico with Ionic columns was added in 1903 by architect Reginald Blomfield.
+On 9 September 1940, during the Blitz, a bomb destroyed the nave while the tower and steeple survived.
+The church was rebuilt between 1954 and 1956 to designs by the architectural partnership of Seely and Paget, and is today a Grade II listed building.

 The preamble to the 1750 act recorded that the whole of the church "is now in a very ruinous Condition".